khalidabuhakmeh/codez/README.md

 - Stop Words (`IStopWords`)
 - Options (`CodeGeneratorOptions`)
 - Transformers (`ITransformer`)
+- Listeners (`IListener`)

 Each dependency is explained in detail below.
-Codez also comes with some defaults out of the box if you don't want to customize anything.
+If you don't want to customize anything, Codez also comes with some generators and dependencies out of the box.
+Some generators in the Codez package are `CodeGenerator` and `NonRepeatingCodeGenerator`.

 ### GenerateAsync